 Black’s future research will focus on combining mindfulness meditation with a sleep hygiene program to determine the usefulness of meshing aspects of both programs.

-The research team includes Gillian O’Reilly, BS, doctoral student, Department of Preventive Medicine, Keck School of Medicine of USC, and Richard Olmstead, PhD, Elizabeth Breen, PhD and Michael R. Irwin, MD, UCLA.
+The research team includes Gillian O’Reilly, BS, doctoral student, Department of Population and Public Health Sciences, Keck School of Medicine of USC, and Richard Olmstead, PhD, Elizabeth Breen, PhD and Michael R. Irwin, MD, UCLA.

 The research, “Mindfulness Meditation and Improvement in Sleep Quality and Daytime Impairment Among Older Adults With Sleep Disturbances” was published online Feb.
 16, 2015 in JAMA Internal Medicine.